-

 Day #2: Embrace Wellbeing and Belonging

-01 Learn Another way to put more “we” in our “me” is to embrace wellbeing and belonging.
+01 Learn Another way to put more “we” in what otherwise might be only thinking about “me” is to embrace wellbeing and belonging.
 “We are all wired for wellbeing.”
 So say our friends at The Full Frame Initiative (FFI).
-Wellbeing is about the wholeness of people and communities.
-According to FFI, wellbeing is
+Wellbeing is about the wholeness of people and